What is a Parish Disability Advocate?

 Be Aware of Best Practices and Resources

-Learn about current resources which pertain to disability access and contact your fellow Parish Access Contacts and your diocesan director for support.
+Learn about current resources and network with other parish disability advocates and your diocesan director for support.

 Catholic Organizations